labd/go-commercelayer-sdk/api/docs/OrderSubscriptionItemCreateDataRelationships.md

 ### GetOrderSubscription

-`func (o *OrderSubscriptionItemCreateDataRelationships) GetOrderSubscription() POSTOrderSubscriptionItemsRequestDataRelationshipsOrderSubscription`
+`func (o *OrderSubscriptionItemCreateDataRelationships) GetOrderSubscription() OrderSubscriptionItemCreateDataRelationshipsOrderSubscription`

 GetOrderSubscription returns the OrderSubscription field if non-nil, zero value otherwise.

 ### GetOrderSubscriptionOk

-`func (o *OrderSubscriptionItemCreateDataRelationships) GetOrderSubscriptionOk() (*POSTOrderSubscriptionItemsRequestDataRelationshipsOrderSubscription, bool)`
+`func (o *OrderSubscriptionItemCreateDataRelationships) GetOrderSubscriptionOk() (*OrderSubscriptionItemCreateDataRelationshipsOrderSubscription, bool)`

 GetOrderSubscriptionOk returns a tuple with the OrderSubscription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetOrderSubscription

-`func (o *OrderSubscriptionItemCreateDataRelationships) SetOrderSubscription(v POSTOrderSubscriptionItemsRequestDataRelationshipsOrderSubscription)`
+`func (o *OrderSubscriptionItemCreateDataRelationships) SetOrderSubscription(v OrderSubscriptionItemCreateDataRelationshipsOrderSubscription)`

 SetOrderSubscription sets OrderSubscription field to given value.